michael-genson/Unified-Shopping-List/README.md

 Architecture
 ---
-The Unified Shopping List backend is built using [FastAPI](https://fastapi.tiangolo.com/) and hosted in AWS using a combination of [API Gateway](https://aws.amazon.com/api-gateway/) [Lambda](https://aws.amazon.com/lambda/).
+The Unified Shopping List backend is built using [FastAPI](https://fastapi.tiangolo.com/) and hosted in AWS using a combination of [API Gateway](https://aws.amazon.com/api-gateway/) and [Lambda](https://aws.amazon.com/lambda/).
 We use [DynamoDB](https://aws.amazon.com/dynamodb/) for user storage and [SQS](https://aws.amazon.com/sqs/) for managing webhooks.

 The frontend is served by FastAPI rendering [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates + [Bootstrap](https://getbootstrap.com/), rather than a more robust framework like Angular or Vue.
 This keeps things ultra-simple (and the frontend is really only for configuration anyway).